-when simpler cases are at issue that can be considered and adjudicated already in the phase of examination or in the phase of preliminary proceedings;

-when consideration and adjudication according to the order of precedence are prevented by the length and complexity of preliminary proceedings or the proceedings for considering an individual case;

-when such cases are at issue for which the regulations that are applied on the basis of Art.
-6 of the Constitutional Court Act determine that the Court must consider and adjudicate them rapidly;

-when the Constitutional Court Act or other regulations determine a time limit by which the Constitutional Court must consider a case and decide it;

-when the decision on a jurisdictional dispute is at issue;

-when the resolution of an important legal question is at issue, and in other cases when the Court decides so."
+- when simpler cases are at issue that can be considered and adjudicated already in the phase of examination or in the phase of preliminary proceedings; - when consideration and adjudication according to the order of precedence are prevented by the length and complexity of preliminary proceedings or the proceedings for considering an individual case: - when such cases are at issue for which the regulations that are applied on the basis of Art.
+6 of the Constitutional Court Act determine that the Court must consider and adjudicate them rapidly; - when the Constitutional Court Act or other regulations determine a time limit by which the Constitutional Court must consider a case and decide it; - when the decision on a jurisdictional dispute is at issue; - when the resolution of an important legal question is at issue, and in other cases - when the Court decides so."

-acts are checked) to be distinguished from constitutional complaint (which, on the other side, is never called concrete control, although the subject of scrutiny in these procedures are individual and, as a rule, concrete acts).
-A term concrete control is not used in Slovenian legal literature.
-26There is no clear answer as to what are the obligations of the ordinary court if a question of unconstitutionality is

-26There is no clear answer as to what are the obligations of the ordinary court if a question of unconstitutionality is raised by a party in a judicial procedure.
-Does the court have to give some formal interim answer or can it deal with the problem in the final decision.
-Do ordinary courts at all even in a negative form have the power to deal with constitutional issues?
-The question is of a small practical relevance, because any party may always challenge any statutory provision directly before the Constitutional Court - if only he or she demonstrates the provision to be applied in his or her case interferes with his or her rights, legal interest or legal position.
-An ordinary court would in such case stop, if not formally stay, the procedure until the final decision of the Constitutional Court.

-4 Scope of Referral of the Constitutional Court - "ex officio" Assessment
+D. Scope of Referral of the Constitutional Court - "ex officio" Assessment

 In principle, the Constitutional Court is limited by the application regarding its contents.
 However, in deciding on the constitutionality and legality of a regulation or a general act issued for the exercise of public authority, the Constitutional Court is entitled to assess the constitutionality or legality of other provisions of the respective (or other) regulations or general acts issued for the exercise of public authority whose constitutionality or legality have not been submitted for assessment, if such proposals are mutually related, or if this is absolutely necessary to resolve the case (Art.
 30, Constitutional Court Act).
 If the Constitutional Court, while deciding on a constitutional complaint, establishes that a given abolished act was founded on an unconstitutional regulation or general act issued for the exercise of public authority, such act may be set aside (ex tunc) or abrogated (ex nunc) (Art.
 161 (2), Constitution, Art.
 59 (2), Constitutional Court Act).
 The Constitutional Court shall issue a decision stating which authority is competent and may also abrogate, retroactively or prospectively, the general act, or the general act for the exercise of public powers whose unconstitutionality or illegality has been established (Art.
 61 (4), Constitutional Court Act).

-5 The Slovenian Constitutional Complaint
+E. The Slovenian Constitutional Complaint

-5.1 History
+1. History

-With the introduction of the Constitutional Court by the Constitution of 1963, the then Slovenian Constitutional Court also acquired jurisdiction over the protection of basic rights and freedoms.
+With the introduction of the Constitutional Court by the Constitution of 1963, the then Slovenian Constitutional Court also acquired jurisdiction over the protection of fundamental rights and freedoms.
 It was empowered to decide on the protection of (at that time officially so called) self-government rights and other basic freedoms and rights determined by the then Federal and constituent republic Constitutions if these were violated by an individual act or deed by a State or municipal body or company if this were not guaranteed by other judicial protection by statute (Art.
 228.3 of the Constitution of the SRS of 1963 and Arts.
 36 to 40 of the then Constitutional Court Act).
 The decision of the Constitutional Court in such proceedings had a cassatory effect in the case of an established violation (an annulment or invalidation or amendment of an individual act, and the removal of possible consequences; or a prohibition on the continued performance of an activity).
 The jurisdiction of the Constitutional Court was, therefore, subsidiary.
 It was possible to initiate such proceedings only if, in a specific case, there was no judicial protection envisaged, or if all other legal remedies were exhausted.